-This Appendix describes the statistical analysis that was performed to estimate the percentage of assets that fall within the useful life range (MIN UL - MAX UL).
+This Appendix describes the statistical analysis was performed to estimate the percentage of assets that will fall between the useful life range (MIN UL - MAX UL).
 Note that the values of MIN UL and MAX UL were determined using industry research and utility interviews.
 The statistical analysis estimates the percentage of an a asset population that will fall in the useful life range.
-The following is discussed:
+The following will be discussed:

 - Review of definitions

 - Assumptions used in useful life analysis

-- Useful life range coverage •
+- Useful life range coverage

 - Sample calculation of useful life range